Kaa-dan/Kaa-dan/README.md

-I am a Software Engineer with a strong focus on Golang,JavaScript and TypeScript, specializing in backend frameworks like Node.js, Express, NestJS and Gin, in frontend frameworks like react js and next js.
+I am a Software Engineer with a strong focus on Golang,JavaScript and TypeScript, specializing in backend frameworks like Node.js, Express, NestJS and Gin.
 Driven by a deep passion for technology, I thrive on building innovative and efficient solutions that make an impact..

 📧 Contact Details: For professional inquiries, collaborations, or opportunities, feel free to reach out at nithinraj.dev@gmail.com.